helpshift/kodai/README.md

 ![selecting a node](https://cloud.githubusercontent.com/assets/1455572/9433469/3c32d67e-4a51-11e5-9675-79eb7fa60e88.png)

 It can be seen that we have selected the top level node - `kodai.core/insight`.
-It has two adjacent nodes: `kodai.core.viewer/viewer` and `kodai.bundle/bundle`, we can META-[MOUSE LEFT] on the two of them, firstly the `kodai.core.viewer/viewer` node:
+It has two adjacent nodes: `kodai.core.viewer/viewer` and `kodai.bundle/bundle`, in blue and the corresponding downstream nodes in red.
+We can META-[MOUSE LEFT] on the two of them, firstly the `kodai.core.viewer/viewer` node:

 ![viewer node](https://cloud.githubusercontent.com/assets/1455572/9433476/5205f094-4a51-11e5-8cc1-e272bfbbe747.png)